makumatj/COMP3040/Group10_v1_A3_Part01.md

 # API description

 Our API has a list of birds that can be found in Manitoba.
+Our API has pictures of various birds that can live and breed in Manitoba

 # List of endpoints with parameters (see below for requirements)